Church Hospitality Ministry: How to Welcome & Engage Visitors

 If your church hosts an annual leadership retreat, allow the hospitality ministry to host a session.
 This is a great way to engage other ministries and promote the one-team concept.

-It’s also vital to the church’s growth to always stay engaged and look for new technology to advance its efforts.
+It’s also vital to the church’s growth to stay engaged and look for new technology to advance its efforts.

-- Review volunteer duties
+• Review hospitality volunteer duties

-Quarterly Workshops
+1. Quarterly Workshops

 The workshops are hosted by community partners or volunteers wanting to share new concepts.
 Consider implementing a requirement that volunteers attend a minimum of two workshops a year.

-Qualities
+2. Qualities

 The church hospitality committee set guidelines for the various ministries during the hospitality planning phase.
 Periodically, they should measure or survey the performance of the ministries.